Mikes987/Data-Collection-and-Comparison/README.md

 - Repeat the step above for a mass of products stored in different files each by selecting a directory

 ## Download XML Files
 As mentioned, all buttons are inserted the first data sheet.
 On the second data sheet, one can find names of products in column a and their associated addresses in column B. The button for XML file download opens a userform that lets the user look for a product and download its XML file.
 Before the userform appears, all product names from column A will be stored in an array and this array will hand over its content into the combobox of the userform.
+When a product is selected, an object called ```MSXML2.DOMDocument``` will be created and the XML file will be downloaded.
+However, there will be no error, if this XML file does not exist but a file with zero kb will appear.

+## Filter Attributes
+The database that is used does not allow any kind of grouped filtering to remove unnecessary attributes from a list.
+However, attributes that shall be used for comparison and matching follow a specific pattern where their ID ends with __Product